 - Make Lists

 The first step is to put yourself into perspective.
-Sit down and write a list of your strengths, and of your achievements.
+Look up the best daily planner ideas then sit down and write a list of your strengths, and of your achievements.
 Any achievement, no matter how small, deserves to be on that list.
 It could be that you picked up someone’s pen after they dropped it, or it could be how good of a son you are.
 Your achievements are what define you, not your failures, so it’s important to reaffirm with yourself the good that you have done.

 - Make Goals